Overview of the most important developments regarding Tax Proposal 17

 The introduction of a notional interest deduction on so called security capital intends to prevent excessive indebtedness by companies.
 Parliament has decided that this measure may only be implemented by cantons with a statutory cantonal and communal tax rate of at least 13.5% at the cantonal capital.

 The abolition of cantonal tax status and principal taxation as well as the tax rules for Swiss finance entities and the introduction of the reform measures mentioned above can trigger a profound change in the tax burden of a company in Switzerland.
-There will be winners and losers.
-The aim of the impact analysis is to show how the reform will have a concrete impact on the tax burden of your company in Switzerland.
-It also shows how a company can optimally prepare for the reform by adapting its existing structures or tax business model.
+There are winners and losers.
+The aim of the impact analysis is to show how the reform will have a concrete impact on the tax burden of your Swiss company/ies.
+We also show you how a company can best position itself in the new statutory tax environment and make best use of the new tax measures by making changes to its existing structures and business models.

 PwC has developed analysis tools to simulate the effects of the following elements of the reform in advance.
 Of course, a combined analysis of various measures is also possible.